 A dedicated business phone number can help you protect your and your team’s privacy, maintain a work-life balance, and operate more smoothly than ever.
 Choosing the right phone service provider is key if you want to save time and give customers the best experience possible.

-Compared to landlines, VoIP services are more cost-effective solutions that allow you to work from anywhere, on any device.
+Compared to landlines, VoIP services are more cost-effective solutions that allow you to work from anywhere on any device.
 And OpenPhone is the business phone system that can scale with your company.
 With every OpenPhone plan, you can access features like:

 - Free unlimited calls, SMS, and MMS in the US and Canada